How I Finally Satisfied My Wife with a Lavender Blue Strawberry Choo Choo Train

 Maybe it was because my “want list” was longer than hers.
 Those first few years I picked up clean first editions of Sid Fleischman and Keith Robertson, all of the The California State Series Ginn Readers…you name it.
 But she was a walking shutout…a Gutenberg goose-egg.
 Eventually, though, the truth behind the trauma became obvious: she was always looking for the SAME book, a single book she’d read over and over and loved as a child.
 Her fond descriptions of this book were so touching, I began to pine for it, sight unseen.

-And she remembered it vividly…described it at length in fact, with the exception of a few details…pretty important details such as the title…the author…the name of the main character.
-The whole thing was shrouded in mystery, as if she’d imagined the whole thing.
+And she remembered it vividly…described it at length in fact, with the exception of a few details…pretty important details, such as…the title…the author…the name of the main character.
+The whole thing was shrouded in mystery, as if she’d imagined it all.
 She remembered the phrase “Lavender Blue,” the word “Strawberry.”

 For years, I ordered children’s books with “strawberry” in the title, hoping one of them would be it.
 Soon, our shelves were full of “it,” but no magic book.